Atul-Sharma321/Olympic-History/README.md

-#Historical data on the modern Olympic Games, from Athens 1896 to Rio 2016
+# Olympic-Historical data on the modern Olympic Games, from Athens 1896 to Rio 2016.